Biden administration vows to speed up environmental permits needed for infrastructure projects - NewsBreak

 “We want to make sure that we create a timeline approach that makes sense given the nature of the particular action that’s being taken,” Mallory said.

-The post Biden administration vows to speed up environmental permits needed for infrastructure projects appeared first on Daily Montanan .
+The post Biden administration vows to speed up environmental permits needed for infrastructure projects appeared first on Iowa Capital Dispatch .

 Comments / 0